EzraKim09/QRAttendance/README.md

   - As soon as at least one student scan that class, it will appear on every student View Past Attendance page.

 ## Forking / Modifying
-  ### Currently not Available for Modification due to Database Issue -- Just use the apk provided for the time being
+  ### Currently not Available for Modification because I forgot to add gitignore and all my database details are in here (Please don't steal my data).
+I will fix this later when I have time.

 ## Libraries
 1. glide - com.github.bumptech.glide:glide:4.16.0